Most children like to have a pet. Are you considering on introducing a new member to the family? What are the best pets for your kids?

 - Crumpled paper

 Cats seek control over their environment.
-That being said, it is important to provide a “safe place” for your feline to retreat to when the mood sets in.
+So it is important to provide a “safe place” for your feline to retreat to when the mood sets in.

 Guinea pigs make great pets for kids.
 They are relatively friendly and entertaining for your child.
-Here are some takeaway points why:
+Here are some takeaway points:

-- They are unlikely to bite.
-However, an interaction between cavies and your children should still be supervised to ensure safety.
+- These small mammals are unlikely to bite.
+However, any interaction between Cavies and your children should still be supervised to ensure safety.

 - They relish cuddles.
 They are less nervous when carried compared to rabbits and hamsters.

-- Ever heard of “popcorning”?
-This is a distinctive trait of guinea pigs where they may jump over and over, quickly running forward and backward or kicking their front and back legs when excited.
+- Ever heard of “pop corning”?
+This is a distinctive trait of guinea pigs where they may jump over and over, quickly running forward and backwards or kicking their front and back legs when excited.
 It is pretty entertaining to watch.

-Moreover, take note that cavies do not produce their own source of Vitamin C. Therefore, please be responsible to add it on its diet.
+Take note that Cavies do not produce their own source of vitamin C. Therefore, please be responsible for adding it to their diet.